gregv12/fluxtion-service-starter/docs/index.md

   is available as an alternate execution strategy.
 The set of tasks generated are independent and can safely be executed in parallel.

-## Programming model
+## Integration
-There are two phases when using the service starter, building and execution.
+There are two phases to consider when integrating the service starter into client applications, building and execution.

 ### Building
 Users model individual services and create a set of all services to be controlled.
 The set of services is passed to the static builder methods in